Growing the seeds

 They sprout well between 68 and 80 degrees F (20-27°C).
 I have no experience germinating them outside that temperature range.
 I recommend keeping a minimum/maximum thermometer near the pots, especially if using a heating mat.

-The seeds should begin sprouting in about 3 to 6 weeks, but may take up to 8 weeks to start.
+The seeds can sprout at different times, usually between 4 and 10 weeks.
 Increase the air ventilation slightly after they sprout to avoid rot.
 Continue keeping the soil surface moist for 4 weeks after they sprout, but avoid keeping the leaves wet.

 Lighting -- It grows well in bright shade, dappled sunlight, or morning sun.
 But avoid prolonged sunlight until the plants are a few months old.
 It will probably need some protection from strong afternoon sun.